Applicant Tracking Systems

 On the provincial level, provinces may adopt privacy laws provided they are deemed "substantially similar" to PIPEDA.
 Currently, only Quebec, Alberta and British Columbia have separate privacy legislation that impacts the private sector.
 In 2013, Manitoba passed its data privacy legislation, but the law has not been proclaimed which means it is not currently in effect.
 PIPEDA is the controlling data privacy law as it pertains to international and interprovincial transfers.
 When data is being transferred within the particular province itself, the provincial privacy law (if one exists) will control instead of PIPEDA.

 Employers should take note that the Social Insurance Number (SIN) is not required and should not be collected for background screening.
 The SIN is a nine-digit number that is restricted to income reporting purposes.
-As advised by the Office of the Privacy Commissioner of Canada, unless there is a legislated purpose, private sector organizations should restrict the collection
+As advised by the Office of the Privacy Commissioner of Canada, unless there is a legislated purpose, private sector organizations should restrict the collection.

 Requirements: Full Name, Date of Birth, Complete In-Country Address, Release Form, Copies of 2 IDs

 A search conducted through the Canadian Police Information Center (CPIC) Investigative Database and the Police Information Portal.
 If possible hits are developed, a secondary provincial court search will be conducted at the province of residence or based on disclosure.
-Only 1 provincial search would be conducted.

 This search requires that the applicant sign a special release form as well as provide copies of 2 acceptable forms of ID.
 One piece of identification must be government issued and include the applicant name, date of birth, signature and photo.
 Primary forms of ID accepted: Canadian or Foreign Driver’s License, Canadian or Foreign Passport, Canadian Citizenship Card, Permanent Resident Card, Certification of Indian Status, Student ID from a foreign or local institute, Firearms Acquisition Certificate, Firearms Possession Certificate, Canadian National Institute of the Blind ID, Federal/Provincial/Municipal ID card, Military Family ID.
 Secondary forms of ID accepted: Birth Certificate, Baptismal Certificate, Hunting License, Fishing License, Immigration Papers.